 Primary healthcare essentials

-In healthcare, especially in administrative roles, there is considerable overlap in the hard and soft skills that are required.
-Attention to detail, confidentiality, and medical terminology are essential in addition to organizational and clerical skills.
+In healthcare, especially in administrative roles, there is considerable overlap in the hard and soft skills.
+Attention to detail, confidentiality, and medical terminology are essential, in addition to organizational and clerical skills.

-But Medical Assistants require these skills and more.
-To undertake this role, you will also need to undertake basic clinical tasks to provide assistance to physicians and other health professionals, including explaining and preparing patients to be treated; collecting samples and performing basic lab tests; phlebotomy, taking EKGs and checking blood pressure; changing dressings; and, general assistance during examinations.
+But Certified Medical Assistants require these skills and more.
+To take on this role, you will also need to undertake basic clinical tasks to provide assistance to physicians and other health professionals.
+These tasks include explaining and preparing patients to be treated, collecting samples and performing basic lab tests, taking EKGs and checking blood pressure, changing dressings, and general assistance during examinations.

 Primary health care staff, regardless of training levels, are expected to provide guidance to patients on living a healthier life.
-Being able to provide nutrition and weight-loss advice, along with smoking cessation and other preventative that can reduce a patient’s reliance on the healthcare system over their lifetime.
+This includes being able to provide nutrition and weight-loss advice along with tips for smoking cessation and other preventative care that can reduce a patient’s reliance on the healthcare system over their lifetime.

 Keeping calm under pressure

 I always say there is one big difference between hospitality and healthcare.
 In hospitality, you need to look busy even if you’re not.
 In healthcare, you need to look relaxed and calm even when you’re busy and stressed.
-Personally, I find this very challenging.
-Show me blood, and I’m fine.
-Give me an emergency and I’ll take charge or follow orders depending on what is needed.
-But ask me to look calm when I’m stressed, and you’ll probably see smoke come out of my ears.
+Healthcare workers can find this very challenging.
+It is essential though in any type of healthcare environment to keep calm so that your patient can find the ability to stay calm through your demeanor.

 The workplaces that require Medical Assistants are fairly self-explanatory, with by far the most Medical Assistants employed in doctors offices (over 360,0000 in the U.S.), hospitals, aged care facilities, and other health professional offices.
 You can find positions available in Dallas Fort Worth on Indeed, with new jobs being added daily.